mikewesthad/phaser-matter-collision-plugin/README.md

 You can also poke around the ["tests" folder](https://github.com/mikewesthad/phaser-matter-collision-plugin/tree/master/tests) of this repository for usage examples.

 TODO: add a module example and a script example

+## Changelog

+Version 0.11.0 - 2018-11-17

+- Bug: fixed a bug in the removeOnCollideXXXX methods of the plugin, from [@Fantasix](https://github.com/Fantasix)

 ## Development